10 Common Running Mistakes (and How to Fix Them) from a Coach

 There are some common running mistakes that can make you injured, burned out, or even hate running.
 Whether you’re a beginning runner or have been running marathons for years, these running mistakes can entrap us all.
 Here are 10 common training mistakes that will kill your running vibe:

-Repetition.
 It's tempting for a new runner to do the same distance and effort every run (actually experienced runners do this too!).
-Doing the same thing and expecting different results is a guaranteed way to get burned out and disappointed in your running.
+Doing the same thing and expecting different results is a guaranteed way to get burned out and disappointed with your training.
 Don’t run at the same pace and distance every day.

 The best way to incorporate progressive overload into your fitness program is to follow a running training plan designed by a certified running coach.
-If you're creating your own program, add no more than 10 percent to your weekly mileage from one week to the next.
+If you're creating your own program, add no more than 10 percent to your weekly mileage from one week to the next, following the principle of progression.

-No training plan.
 Having a goal without a training plan is like having a travel destination without a map to get there.
 You’ll be stumbling around in the dark if you just run without a plan, and it will be much harder to meet your running goals.
+A good run training plan will give you strategic workouts and adequate rest and prepare you for race day if you have a goal race.

 Create your own training plan or check out the training plans in our Training Center.
 A personalized running plan will help you improve your stamina, speed and fitness level, keeping you on track to meet your running goals.

-Bad running shoes.
-If you are running with worn out running shoes or the wrong shoes for your running habits and gait, you will end up injured.
+If you are running in worn out running shoes or the wrong shoes for your running habits and gait, you'll end up injured.
 Change your running shoes regularly (about every 300 to 500 miles, according to the Brooklyn Running Company) and check out our running shoe guide for more tips on finding the best running shoes.

 Good running shoes are your most crucial piece of equipment to enjoy the sport of running, and they'll help minimize impact on your knees and joints.

-Excuses.
-We are all tired, out of shape, unmotivated, etc. It is easy to always find excuses not to run.
+We all have times we feel tired, out of shape, unmotivated, etc. It is easy to always find excuses not to run.
 And once you start, it’s even easier to become a habit and stretch on for days and weeks of not running.
-I see this often in beginner runners I coach and have done it myself plenty of times.
+I see this tendency in runners I coach and have done it myself plenty of times.

 The best way to crush your excuses is to just tell yourself you will put on running clothes and go run for 10 minutes.
 If you feel bad, you will come home.
-Chances are, you will be fine and will enjoy your run.
+Chances are, you will be fine and will continue your training session.

-Dehydration.
 It’s not hard to get busy or distracted and forget to drink enough water every day.
 But you will almost always realize this too late - in the middle of a run, when your mouth feels like cotton and you feel sore and worn down.
-Dehydration will hurt your running performance and make you feel worse on the run, and also slows down your muscle recovery time.
+Dehydration will hurt your running performance, make you more likely to feel fatigue on the run, and also slows down your muscle recovery time.

 You should be drinking about half your body weight in ounces daily as a minimum.
 So a 150-pound person would drink a minimum of 75 ounces a day, according to NYC sports nutritionist Serena Marie, RD.
 While this may seem like a lot, if you carry a water bottle with a sports drink or water with electrolytes for your runs, you'll see a performance boost.